kgisl/makesite/content/blog/2020-12-13-pandemic-lessons.md

 >You may give them your love but not your thoughts,
 > For they have their own thoughts.

 The Science of Fasting, Focus and Fate are my three biggest takeaways from the Pandemic.
 I am happy that I have not "let a good crisis go to waste".
-And here's the kicker: they also happen to align so very closely with Saint Vallalaar's magical three word mantra which goes as follows:
+And here's the kicker: they also happen to magically align up with Saint Vallalaar's brilliant three word mantra which goes as follows:

 > "பசித்திரு, தனித்திரு, விழித்திரு!"

-"There is no coincidence.
+As someone said, "There is no coincidence.
 Only the illusion of coincidence."

-Thank you for your attention.

 ![coincidence](https://i.pinimg.com/originals/28/37/fc/2837fce8d6934262d6be91f852d8ae35.jpg)